SC quashes Kerala HC order granting anticipatory bail to 4 in ISRO espionage case | Law-Order

 - India

-The Supreme Court Friday quashed the Kerala High Court order granting anticipatory bail to four people, including a former Director General of Police (DGP), in a case of alleged frame-up of scientist Nambi Narayanan in the 1994 ISRO espionage matter.
+The Supreme Court Friday quashed a Kerala High Court order granting anticipatory bail to four people, including a former Director General of Police (DGP), in a case of alleged frame-up of scientist Nambi Narayanan in the 1994 Indian Space Research Organisation (ISRO) espionage matter.

+The CBI had registered the case against 18 people for various offences, including criminal conspiracy, in connection with the arrest and detention of Narayanan in the espionage case.

-A bench of Justices M R Shah and C T Ravikumar remanded the matter back to the high court and directed it to decide the issue within four weeks.
+A bench of justices M R Shah and C T Ravikumar allowed the plea filed by the CBI and remanded the matter back to the high court and directed it to decide the issue within four weeks.

-''All these appeals allowed.
-Impugned orders granting anticipatory bail passed by HC are quashed and set aside.
-All matters are remitted back to the HC to be decided afresh on it own merits.
-This court had not observed anything on merits for either of the parties.

-''It is ultimately for the HC to pass orders.
-We request the HC to decide the anticipatory bail applications at the earliest preferably within four weeks from date of this order,'' the bench said.
+''In view of the above and for the reasons stated above, all these appeals are allowed.
+The impugned judgment and order passed by the High Court are hereby quashed and set aside.
+All the anticipatory bail applications are remitted to the High Court to decide the same afresh in accordance with law and on their own merits and in light of the observations made hereinabove. ''However, it is observed that this Court has not expressed anything on merits in favour of either of the parties and it is ultimately for the High Court to pass appropriate order/s in accordance with law and on their own merits and in light of the observations made hereinabove,'' it said.
+The top court asked the high court to finally decide and dispose of the anticipatory bail applications on remand, at the earliest but preferably within a period of four weeks from the date of receipt of the present order.

+''The Registry of the High Court is directed to notify all these anticipatory bail applications before the concerned Bench taking up such matters within a period of one week from today. ''Till then, by way of an interim arrangement and without prejudice to the rights and contentions of the CBI before the High Court, it is directed that for a period of five weeks from today and till the bail applications are finally decided by the High Court on remand, the respondents herein – original accused be not arrested, subject to their cooperation in the investigation,'' the bench said.

 The apex court had in November last year issued notice on the CBI's plea filed in the matter.